-Each year I am contacted by a number of parents about this issue.
-In almost all cases they have recently found out that another parent (usually one hosting a party or gathering) has provided alcohol to their child and now that they have this information they have absolutely no idea how to respond.
-Some of them certainly confront the other parent, however, most of them are too worried that if they do respond in any way at all it could result in a backlash against their son or daughter in some way (e.g., they’ll be socially excluded in some way by their peers).
+Each year I’m contacted by a number of parents about this issue.
+In almost all cases they’ve recently found out that another parent (usually one hosting a party or gathering) has provided alcohol to their child and now they have this information they’ve absolutely no idea how to respond.
+Some of them certainly confront the other parent, however, most of them are too worried that if they do respond it could result in a backlash against their son or daughter in some way (e.g., they’ll be socially excluded in some way by their peers).
 As a result, they end up feeling totally frustrated and powerless, furious that another parent would do this sort of thing but too worried to do anything about it.

 I have had to change a lot of details about this story for legal reasons (as well as to maintain anonymity) but this essentially captures the general gist of what happened.

 Janice is a mother of two teenage daughters, the eldest, Ashley, being 15-years-old.
 Ashley was recently invited to a 16th birthday party and when her mother reluctantly agreed to let her go she then handed her a letter from the parents hosting the event.
 The letter stated that alcohol would be available and that any underage person attending would need to get their parents to sign the attached permission slip allowing their teen to drink whilst on their property.
 Janice made it clear to her daughter that she would not be signing anything and there was no way she would be attending the party.
 Although there were the usual tears and tantrums things settled down quickly and she thought no more of it until a Saturday night a few weeks later when she received a phone call from the local hospital letting her know that Ashley had been admitted to the emergency department with alcohol poisoning.
 Her daughter had told her that she was at a sleepover with friends (Janice had actually dropped her off at the home and was planning to pick her up early the next morning) but instead had gone to the party she had been told she couldn’t attend.

 I’ll let Janice tell you what happened next …